Picovoice/picovoice/demo/dotnet/README.md

 Both demos use [Microsoft's .NET Core framework](https://dotnet.microsoft.com/download).

-MicDemo uses [OpenAL](https://openal.org/).
+The Microphone Demo uses [OpenAL](https://openal.org/).
+You must install this before running the demo.

 On Windows, install using the [OpenAL Windows Installer](https://openal.org/downloads/oalinst.zip).

-On Linux use apt-get
+On Linux use apt-get:

 ```bash
 sudo apt-get install libopenal-dev
 ```

-On Mac use Brew
+On Mac use Brew:

 ```bash
 brew install openal-soft
 ```

-Once .NET Core and OpenAL have been installed, you can build with the dotnet CLI
+Once .NET Core and OpenAL have been installed, you can build with the dotnet CLI:

 ```bash
 dotnet build -c MicDemo.Release